spacetelescope/webbpsf/docsource/available_opds.rst

 representation of the true impact of image jitter.
 This is particularly true for coronagraphic observations.
 Future versions of WebbPSF will likely provide higher fidelity jitter models.

+The units of the supplied OPD files are wavefront error in microns.

 .. table:: Rev V OPDs